 Kids cost money.
 Just when you buy them that new jacket, they leave it on the school bus.
 But hey, they’re worth it.

-2. The state will reimburse me for certain adoption costs
+2. The state will reimburse me for adoption costs

-The adoption tax credit can only go so far as a family owes in income tax.
-It does not allot for any kind of reimbursement.
+Arkansas offers an adoption tax credit.
+The adoption tax credit can only reduce what a family owes in income tax.
+It does not allow for any kind of reimbursement.

 3. All adoptions have a $20,000+ price tag